department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/tsgli.md

 ### How do I appeal a decision if I’m denied benefits?
 [UX/DESIGN note: Consider accordion link here]

 First, look at the denial letter you received from your branch of service.
-Your letter will tell you if you should use VA FORM SGLV 8600A: TSGLI Appeal Request—and how long you’ll have to submit your appeal.
+Your letter will tell you if you should use VA Form SGLV 8600A: TSGLI Appeal Request—and how long you’ll have to submit your appeal.

 If your letter says to complete this form, fill out the form and submit it to your branch of service.